bagder/uncurled/maintain.md

 I have personally done several hundred releases of my Open Source projects over the years and single my best advice is: use a check list.
-It took me a while to learn this hard lesson myself and darnit how many releases I have screwed up in my life simply because I forgot some little detail.
+It took me a while to learn this hard lesson myself and I do not how many releases I have screwed up in my life simply because I forgot some little detail along the way.
 I have learned that if I have every tiny little detail in the release process documented, I can not only make sure that I can follow it and do an identical release the next time, I can also at some point in a much easier way hand over that duty to someone else, with great confidence that it will work.

 ## Website admin

 In a small project, and most Open Source projects are small, you will end up having to maintain the website as well.
-I have wrestled with web server config files, hosting providers, HTML tags, understanding CSS classes and learned more details about HTTP security response headers than I ever wanted and of course none of that was actually related to the projects I worked in.
+I have wrestled with web server configuration files, hosting providers, HTML tags, understanding CSS classes and learned more details about HTTP security response headers than I ever wanted and of course none of that was actually related to the projects I worked in.

 An Open Source project needs a dedicated website.
 It is not enough to exist on Gitlab, GitHub or the likes.
-Those are excellent source hostint and management services, but they do not replace the need for a proper website.
+Those are excellent source hosting and management services, but they do not replace the need for a proper website.
 A website that explains what the projects is, what it does, where the documentation is and how to get started using etc.